mrsilver76/yarss/README.md

 At it's most basic level, it's just 9 lines of 9 numbers in a row with `0`, `X` or `.` to indicate an empty cell.
 You can use spaces, newlines and other characters to make the file more readable if you'd like as they'll be ignored.
 Lines starting with `#` will also be ignored (which is useful for embedding commentary).

-It does not matter if you use the `.sdk` or `.ss` file format and you don't have to have the match the format to the correct extention - so there is no benefit (with this program) in using one format over the other.
+It does not matter if you use the `.sdk` or `.ss` file format and you don't have to match the format to the correct extention - so there is no benefit (with this program) in using one format over the other.

 Here is an example file which can be saved with either the `.ss` or `.sdk` file ending: